SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/Select Faq.md

 * 3: public authenticated entries (default)
 * 4: public not authenticated entries

-When you set a specific access level, all FAQ entries with that and higher level will be returned.
+When you set a specific access level, all FAQ entries on that level and higher will be returned.

 ## Functions